-LiDAR data can be provided as part of the normal SURE Project definition wizard (GUI and CLI), as well as in custom workflows using either the 2.5D Tool or the Command Line Modules.
+LiDAR data can be provided within the SURE Project definition wizard or through the CLI, as well as in custom workflows using either the 2.5D Tool or the Command Line Modules.

-The LiDAR point clouds are provided by specifying the parent directory of the LAS files.
-Alternatively, the user can specify a list text file with each entry pointing to the individual LiDAR LAS files.
+The LiDAR point clouds are provided by specifying the parent directory of the .las/.laz files.
+Alternatively, the user can specify a list text file with each entry pointing to the individual LiDAR .las/.laz files.